minsun-ss/learning-fpgas/README.md

 If you want to build and install the tools separately, or just want the latest version, here are my notes for them when I did it; rather fortunately (unfortunately?)
 I did the building before realizing they were all already in the oss-cad-suite, with the exception of verible.

 Re: miscellaneous, the installation of verible is highly dependent on your workflow; there are plugins that exist on some IDEs, so it is entirely up to you.
-Highly recommend having it if you're not using an existing ide plugin; I did most of the work in the book without verible and found not having something like it on hand extremely inconvenient.
+BUT I highly recommend having it if you're not using an existing ide plugin; I did most of the work in the book without verible and found the experience terribly inconvenient.
+Formatting/linting tools are goated, yes, but more specifically: error messages in these tools are horrifically obscure.
+You really need all the help you can get.
+"I give up" is legitimately a real error message in one of these tools...

 ## Notes for Nextpnr:
 - NextPNR requires the DARCH flag to be set for building for iCE40 boards. `cmake -DARCH=ice40 -DCMAKE_INSTALL_PREFIX=/usr/local .` For Debian, this didn't work out of the box for me; I had to add the specification of a separate build folder to make work, which all following commands afterward must be in to run (e.g., make build and make install)